G2-Games/Old-Ores-MC/README.md

 # Old Ores

+**This texture pack is also available for download from [Curseforge](https://www.curseforge.com/minecraft/texture-packs/old-ores-copper/)**

 ## What is this pack for?
+The changes it makes to the game are:
-- Reverts all ores to the pre-1.17 textures
+- Reverts all ore textures to pre-1.17
-- Also changes the deepslate variants
+- Reverts deepslate variants
 - Changes copper to a custom texture that I think fits with the old ores

 ## Compatibility